 \subsection{Field Configuration Generation}

-For lattice QFT study, it's expected that the generation of field configurations constructs the most expensive computation, because of the usually needed Monte Carlo simulation on Markov chains for the involved high dimensional distribution's sampling, especially with also the need to push approach continuum limit for the simulation.
-In fact, for a general many-body system study within Monte Carlo simulation, much effort has been put into making a clever proposal or global update during the MCMC procedures to reduce the autocorrelation time, the increase of which usually hinders efficient sampling for MCMC.
-Besides the critical slowing down as introduced in Sec.~\ref{sec:lattice_cha}, which is a crucial barrier when pushing the lattice calculation to the continuum limit, the other challenge facing conventional MCMC simulation is sampling from multimodal distributions.
-It's not trivial to traverse regions between the widely separated modes of the target distribution using update-based samplers.~\cite{DelDebbio:2004xh,Hasenbusch:2017fsd}.
-This high-dimensional sampling and efficient proposal design task is also popular in the machine learning community, which motivated the rapid development of generative models~\cite{Wang2018GenerativeMF}.
-It has been shown from both general classical/quantum many-body statistical physics study and lattice QFT research that the modern generative algorithmic development from AI/ML can bring in improved efficiency and support for traditional Monte Carlo computation on configuration generation for physical system.
+In lattice QFT research, generating field configurations is often the most computationally demanding task, primarily because of the typically required Monte Carlo simulation on Markov chains.
+These simulations tackle the sampling of high dimensional distribution distributions, especially as they strive to approach the continuum limit.
+In fact, for general many-body system studies that use Monte Carlo simulation, considerable efforts have been invested in crafting intelligent proposals or global updates during the MCMC procedures.
+The goal here is to reduce the autocorrelation time, which, when increased, tends to impede the efficiency of MCMC sampling.
+Besides the critical slowing down as introduced in Sec.~\ref{sec:lattice_cha}, which is a crucial barrier when pushing the lattice calculation to the continuum limit, the other challenge faced by conventional MCMC simulations is sampling from multimodal distributions.
+Navigating between widely separated modes of the target distribution using update-based samplers is far from straightforward~\cite{DelDebbio:2004xh,Hasenbusch:2017fsd}.
+This challenge of high-dimensional sampling and the quest for efficient proposal design is also a prominent theme in the machine learning community.
+It has spurred the rapid advancement of generative models~\cite{Wang2018GenerativeMF}.
+Research in both general classical/quantum many-body statistical physics studies and lattice QFT has demonstrated that modern generative algorithmic development stemming from AI/ML can offer improved efficiency, and serve as a valuable complement to traditional Monte Carlo methods, especially in the context of generating configurations for physical systems.